ffund/ml-notebooks/notebooks/9-fine-tune-rock-paper-scissors.md

 :::

 ::: {.cell .markdown }
-Here\'s a table of the models available as Keras Applications.
+Here is a table of the models available as Keras Applications.

 In this table, the top-1 and top-5 accuracy refer to the model\'s performance on the ImageNet validation dataset, and depth is the depth